Venafi/vault-pki-backend-venafi/README.md

 A1UEAxMbbm9wcml2YXRla2V5LnZlbmFmaS5leGFtcGxlMIIBIjANBgkqhkiG9w0B
 ```

-## Bursted Cache

-We introduced a new attribute `no_cache` for role parameter to completely turn off any prevent re-issuance feature.
+## Ignore Local Storage

+If certificates are stored locally in vault by `serial` or `hash`, normal behavior would be to always look into certificate locally before issuing a new certificate.
+If `ignore_local_storage` flag is set to `true`, it would bypass the logic to check certificate locally (to prevent re-issue) and always issue a new certificate.
-Default is turned off with value `false`.
+Default value is always `false`.

 ## License